-Preparing ahead of time for a crisis ensures that relevant personnel can quickly and effectively communicate with each other during such crises, sharing information that will allow the organization to quickly rectify the situation, protect employees and assets, and ensure business continuity.
+Preparing ahead of time for a crisis ensures that relevant personnel can quickly and effectively communicate with each other during moments of threat, sharing information that allows the organization to quickly rectify the situation, protect customers, employees and assets, and ensure business continuity.

-Who needs it?
+Who needs crisis communication?

-- Your IT team and department heads
+- IT team

 How is crisis communication done well?